slyserin/rsschool-cv/cv.md

 ---
 ##  About Me

-I am 27 years old.
+I am 28 years old.
 I work as a teacher of mathematics and computer science in grades 10-11.
 I also work as trainers at IT Academy, teach programming courses in Minecraft and Python.
 I love listening to music and good tea.
 * My strengths:
-   + purposeful student.
    + I'm not afraid of difficult situations.
    + I love to learn and develop.
    + My goal is to start a career as a frontend developer.